petecwi/json-payload-escaper/README.md

 **## Usage**

 **Open Burp Suite:**
-- Go to the "Extender" tab.
-- Click on the "Extensions" sub-tab.
+- Click on the "Extensions" tab.
 - Click "Add".
 - Select "Python" as the extension type.
 - Browse to and select the Python file from this repository.